AKapich/clustermatic/README.md

 ## Usage

-For a quick a quick start, use the following code snippet:
+For a quick start, use the following code snippet:

 ```python
 from clustermatic import AutoClusterizer